atul-atul/atul-atul.github.io/docs/_posts/2023-11-08-recommended-books-for-programmers.md

   - "technology-books"
 ---

-This is another of those Recommended Books For A Programmers post.
+This is another of those Recommended Books For A Programmer posts.
 Over the years I read a few programming related books.
 And some of those stayed with me.
 I have forgotten many and must have forgotten many which should have made to this list.
 Also, as I did not formally graduate in Computer Science, you will not see the dragon book or GEB or CLRS on this list.
 Nor is the list targeted towards interview- so no Grokking Algorithms or Cracking the coding interview on this list.
 Still, here is an attempt to list a few which I will recommend reading.
 Only writing about books here.
 Papers(like Dynamo) or talks(like Are We There Yet?) would make to a separate post(s).

 Let's start with light stuff.